Connecting a pen display with a single USB-C cable

 Manufacturer cables vs third-party cables

-I recommend you get the USB-C cables the manufacturer provides for use with a single USB-C cable configuration for two reasons:
+I recommend you get the USB-C cables provided by the manufacturerfor two reasons:

-• These cables are known to work with the device
+These cables are known to work with your tablet

-• The tablet may have recessed USB-C ports and these cables are designed to fit.
+The tablet may have recessed USB-C ports and these cables are designed to fit that port.
+Other cables may not even fit inside.

-To keep it simple, I often just use Thunderbolt 3 or Thunderbolt 4 cables since these are USB-C cables that are defined to support DP alt mode and enough power.
+To keep it simple, I often just use Thunderbolt 3/4/5 cables since these are USB-C cables that are defined to support DP alt mode and enough power.

 The specific Thunderbolt 3 cable I use